(This pause is for laughing/eye-rolling etc.)

 and in a foreign tongue

-it's just the sort o
+it's just the sort of story

 audiences adore,